AemikaChow/DATASOURCE/README.md

 :cherries: **Amazon Dress**

 (1) **53 689** images of dresses and their product descriptions.
-(2) different categories, such as bridesmaid, casual, mother of the bride, night out and cocktail, and wedding.
+(2) Different categories, such as bridesmaid, casual, mother of the bride, night out and cocktail, and wedding.
 (3) The product descriptions consist of the surrounding natural language text, like the title, features, and editorial content.

 [homepage] [[pdf]](https://kddfashion2017.mybluemix.net/final_submissions/ML4Fashion_paper_7.pdf)